kubernetes/examples/staging/volumes/scaleio/README.md

         claimName: pvc-sio-small
 ```

-Notice that the `claimName:` attribute refers to the name of the PVC defined and deployed earlier.
+Notice that the `claimName:` attribute refers to the name of the PVC, `pvc-sio-small`, defined and deployed earlier.
 Next, let us deploy the file.

 ```
 $> kubectl create -f examples/volumes/scaleio/pod-sc-pvc.yaml